omkardhumma/Spotify---PowerBI/README.md

 ## 🏁 Conclusion
 The **Spotify Dashboard** provides a powerful way to explore streaming trends and user listening behavior.
 Whether you're a music enthusiast, industry analyst, or data geek, this dashboard offers valuable insights into Spotify's data.

+## Feedback & Support
+If you have any questions, suggestions, or feedback, feel free to reach out:
+📩 **Email:** omkardwork1202@gmail.com
+💼 **LinkedIn:** www.linkedin.com/in/omkardhumma